m4sterbunny/NewPortfolio/source/pages/blockchain.rst

 - Supporting a developer audience with docs-as-code (in Markdown/Docusaurus static site)
 - Developing thorough Open RPC API specifications
 - Managing docs as service desk to Dev Rels and Product Managers
+- Producing :ref:`Video Documentation <Videos>` to encourage use of the product

 **Marketing Responsibilities**